about Phosphoros Theatre

 our history

-Phosphoros Theatre started when Kate was working at a grassroots refugee charity managing a Supported Housing project for young men who came to the UK as unaccompanied minors.
-One of the residents, Awet, said that he felt like he had a big story to tell and would she help him.
+Phosphoros Theatre started in 2015 when one of our Artistic Directors, Kate, was working at a grassroots refugee charity managing a Supported Housing project for young men who came to the UK as unaccompanied minors.
+One of the residents said that he felt like he had a big story to tell and wanted to know if she could help him tell it.
 Kate assembled a creative team and Phosphoros Theatre was born.

-Through running drama workshops in the living room we formed a core group of performers.
+Through running drama workshops in the living room we became an informal theatre company, learning as we went.
 We made a play called Dear Home Office, based on the lived experiences of the actors, and took it to the Edinburgh Fringe, where it was nominated for the Amnesty Freedom of Expression Award.
 When we returned to London it sunk in that we had created something very special together.